irsbugs/GStreaming/README.md

 ## More Efficient Program Design

 In the above programs the design has been primarily to perform only one GStream text-to-speech activity and then close down the program.
-When this design is used for repeatedly performing text-to-speech then initializaton and instantiation is repeated each time.
-A more efficient design is to do these setup activities once when the program is launched and then repeated perform the main activity.
+When this design is used for repeatedly performing text-to-speech then initializaton and instantiation are repeated each time.
+A more efficient design is to do these setup activities once when the program is launched and then repeatedly perform the main test-to-speech activity.
 The program...

 * **google_efficient.py**

-...contains a `def google_setup():` method that is called once to intialize and instantiate and it returns the GStream pipeline and the loop.
-The `def google_execute(pipeline, loop, text):` method then can repeatedly perform text-to-speech activities.
+...contains a `def google_setup():` method that is called once to intialize and instantiate and it returns the GStream pipeline and the loop objects.
+The `def google_execute(pipeline, loop, text):` method is then able to repeatedly perform text-to-speech activities.

 ## Links